dentarg/auth0-blog/_posts/2017-06-30-rottentomatoes-clone-with-graphql-and-auth0.markdown

 }
 ```

-In the code above, we are using an hosted version of Auth0 Lock in the `login` method and passed in our credentials.
+In the code above, we are using an hosted version of Auth0 in the `login` method and passed in our credentials.

 The auth0 package calls the Auth0's `authorize` endpoint.
 With all the details we passed to the method, our client app will be validated and authorized to perform authentication.
 You can learn more about the specific values that can be passed to the authorize method [here](https://auth0.com/docs/libraries/auth0js/v8#login).